vrockai/pipeline-test/docs/content.md

 ---

-## Coarse graining the human gut microbiome
+## Coarse graining the human gut microbiome.
+ 17.07.2023, _C Diener, SM Gibbons_

+_Humans, Gastrointestinal Microbiome, Microbiota, Bacteria, RNA, Ribosomal, 16S, RNA, Bacterial_ The composition of the human gut microbiome is heterogeneous across people.
+However, if you squint, co-abundant microbial genera emerge, accounting for much of this ecological variability.
+In this issue of Cell Host &amp; Microbe, Frioux et al. provide a workflow for identifying these bacterial guilds, or "enterosignatures."

 [Source](https://www.cell.com/cell-host-microbe/fulltext/S1931-3128(23)00224-X)

+10.1016/j.chom.2023.06.001

 ---